 As the true powerhouse behind the Wilcox family, Ruth, like her husband, has more traditional views of the way the world should work.
 But despite these opinions and their other differences, she and Margaret form an unlikely friendship and become increasingly close in Mr Wilcox’s absence.

 Julia Ormond’s career may span decades but it was in the 90s that she truly made a name for herself, starring in films like Legends of the Fall, First Knight and Sabrina.
-Since then she has never left our screens having appeared in My Week with Marilyn, Mad Men, Witches of East End and Incorporated.
-Proving she’s not slowing down anytime soon, her next project is 2018 comedy Ladies in Black.
+Since then she has never left our screens having appeared in My Week with Marilyn, Mad Men, Witches of East End, Incorporated and comedy Ladies in Black.

 Tibby Schlegel (Alex Lawther)

 Having been raised by his older sister after his parent’s death, Tibby has been slightly over-indulged in his teenage-hood.
 He’s a bit of a hypochondriac and slightly self-absorbed but as a dedicated academic he is still finding his path in life whilst focused on his studies at Oxford.

 Alex Lawther’s career got off to a flying start when his role as the young Alan Turing in the Imitation Game won him the London Film Critics’ Circle Award for Young British Performer of the Year.
 He’s since appeared in Goodbye Christopher Robin and landed a lead role in TV series The End of the F***king World.
 You might even recognise him as the tormented, dark teenager Kenny from the Black Mirror episode Shut Up and Dance.

 Jacky Bast (Rosalind Eleazar)